MariaAlonsoLeon/TemperatureAnomaly/README.md

 ### License

-- Code → MIT License
-- Documentation & figures → CC BY 4.0
+This repository is released under the **MIT License** for code.

+Documentation, figures, and accompanying materials are distributed under the **Creative Commons Attribution 4.0 (CC BY 4.0)** license.

-Third-party data (AEMET, HadCRUT5, etc.) remain subject to their respective licenses.
+Third-party data (e.g., AEMET, HadCRUT5) remain subject to their original licenses and are not redistributed under the terms of this repository.

+If you use this work, please provide appropriate attribution.